 It takes some effort to learn the genetics behind your individual animals.
-We have been breeding Barbados Blackbelly sheep long enough that we have familiarized ourselves with the bloodlines we want to use to further propagate our flock.
+We have been breeding Barbados Blackbelly sheep long enough, twenty-one years, that we have familiarized ourselves with the bloodlines we want to use to further propagate our flock.
 First we had to acquire the sheep that have the traits we are looking for, then we bred them to see if they could produce those traits.
 Remembering, while pairing them with other chosen bloodlines who also have desirable traits that we are interested in cultivating, that it is essential to always be moving toward the "ideal" of the breed standard.

 It has taken time to accomplish what we have done thus far.
 That is combining bloodlines to see how they produce, actually deciding which traits were showing up that we wanted to keep, and eliminating the ones that we didn't want.
 You will probably be doing the same with your own flock, unless you have chosen to breed a commercial flock and your objective is to focus on quantity rather than focusing totally on quality.
 Whichever you choose is up to you.
 We have been breeding for quality since day one, and it is our intention to continue in that direction.
 We are satisfied that we have improved the quality of our flock to a place that is acceptable to us and coincides with the breed standard as well.
 Our goal now, is to reproduce that type of sheep consistently, while improving certain unique characteristics that have enamored us through the years.